This will stay PG-13, because of the small cases of violence and a couple of strong language.

 Unlike Yuki, Honda-senpai looked spectacular with the drums.
 Then again, everything he did was amazing.
 When he was in a kendo tournament, he did his best to win.
 When he cleaned the blackboard, you could see his passion for finishing the job.

-I loved how I could witness his determination.
+Sighing, I loved how I could witness his determination at work.
 It was beautiful.

 Honda-senpai was in his second year.
 He was the student council president, the kendo captain and the student with the highest grade average in school.
 He was my idol and my inspiration.